 Client: Presence

-Track who’s online in a room, listen for join/leave events, and share ephemeral presence state (like "typing"
+Track who’s online in a room, listen for join/leave events, and share ephemeral presence state (like "typing" or "away").

 Need user-level presence across tabs or devices?
 Use the createPresence utility to group connections by user ID or any other logic.